 Queen Anne, who resided at Kensington Palace, experienced significant personal tragedy, enduring 18 pregnancies with only five children born alive, and just one son surviving infancy.

-Kensington Palace was Princess Diana's residence after her marriage to Prince Charles and during their separation.
-It was where she raised her sons William and Harry and conducted her famous interview with Martin Bashir.
-Visitors can see some of Diana's iconic dresses in the "Fashion Rules Restyled" exhibition.
+Kensington Palace was Princess Diana’s home after her marriage to Prince Charles and during their separation.
+It was where she raised her sons, William and Harry, and where she conducted her famous interview with Martin Bashir.
+Visitors can view some of Diana’s iconic dresses in the "Dress Codes" exhibition, which explores the history and significance of royal fashion.

 Kensington Palace is popularly known for its beautiful architecture that has a long history of being home to many royalties.